okohll/abdocs/content/docs/charting/built-in-charting.md

 4. Next to 'roles', select a role to send the charts and data to.
 All users in the role will be subscribed.
 Multiple roles can be added

 > If the view has no charts, this function can be used to send tabular data only

-## Going further
-agileBase can also integrate with third party business intelligence and reporting tools, using the API Creator.
-A worked example is [here for Power BI]({{<relref "/docs/integrations/pull-example-power-bi">}}).